Balenciaga: History

-Founding to 1919
+Founding to 1968

-Cristóbal Balenciaga opened his first boutique in San Sebastián, Spain, in 1919, and expanded to include branches in Madrid and Barcelona.
+Cristóbal Balenciaga opened his first boutique in San Sebastián (Spain) in 1917, and expanded to include branches in Madrid and Barcelona.
 The Spanish royal family and aristocracy wore his designs.
 When the Spanish Civil War forced him to close his stores, he moved to Paris.

 Balenciaga opened his Paris couture house on Avenue George V in August 1937, where his first fashion show featured designs heavily influenced by the Spanish Renaissance.
 His success was nearly immediate.
 In two years, the press lauded him as a revolutionary, and his designs were highly sought after.
 Carmel Snow, the editor of Harper's Bazaar, was an early champion of his designs.

-Historians believe that Balenciaga's continued activity during the German occupation of Paris was made possible by his connections with Spanish dictator Francisco Franco who was German dictator Adolf Hitler's close ally.
+Historians believe that Balenciaga's continued activity during the German occupation of Paris was made possible by his connections with Spanish dictator Francisco Franco, who ensured Spain’s non-belligerent status and maintained diplomatic relations with German dictator Adolf Hitler.
 The relation to Franco was so close that Balenciaga designed clothing for the Franco family.
 The company was one of only 60 allowed to operate during the occupation, and the ongoing supply of raw materials from Spain, which were in short supply in Paris due to the war, gave Balenciaga a competitive advantage.
 However, he testified that he refused Hitler's request to transfer his company's activities to Berlin.